-Note: We checked the COVID deets, but recommend calling ahead.
-All locations require 6 feet of social distancing and masks for hoomans over the age of 3.
+Note: We checked the COVID deets, but recommend calling ahead as it’s a changing situation.
+All locations require masks for hoomans over the age of 2.

-Pup really wants to make the nice list this year, so take him to see Santa while you pick out a tree at Holly Acres Nursery.
+Pup really wants to make the nice list this year, so let him help you pick out a tree at Holly Acres Nursery.
 They offer a wide selection of fresh-cut Christmas trees including firs, pines, and spruce.
-Visit Santa on Nov.
-28 from 11 a.m. to 3 p.m.!
-Families will have separate seating to allow for social distance and be joined to Santa’s throne by a 6-foot candy cane (‘cuz 2020, yikes!).
+New in 2021, all trees are housed inside, which makes for more pleasant shopping and less dry trees.

 Sure, do-gooder doggo wants an authentic Christmas experience, but he also wants to help the environment.
 We’re told that Christmas tree cutting in national forests helps prevent h*ckin’ fires.
 Make sure you check out the U.S. Forest Service website for availability and buy a permit in advance.
 Bring your own hack saw.

 Where’s your fave Denver dog-friendly Christmas tree farm?
 Let us know in the comments and be sure to tag @SidewalkDog in your holiday pics.

 Sidewalk Dog’s mission is to help dog parents spend more time with their puppers by discovering and sharing activities they can do and places they can go—together!
 Sniff out our award-winning newsletter and Instagram, and join our Dog-Friendly Denver Facebook Group.